 The micro USB port is generallt used in mobile phones.
 This type of flash disks can be used with phones to connect a flash drive.

 Type-C is a next-generation mobile phone USB port.
 These ports are newer and provide a higher level of data transmission.

 Flash disk sizes started with 4 MB and increased over time.
-Currently, flash drives sizes start from 2GB and can be up to 1 TB.
-As you expect 1TB flash drives prices are very higher for per GB lower size flash disk.
+Currently, flash drive sizes start from 2GB and can be up to 1 TB.
+As you expect 1TB flash drive prices are very higher for per GB lower size flash disk.